 Having researched the RME ADI-2 DAC I found that it’s very comparable to the Chord Qutest DAC that I have and love.
 However, as I mentioned above, audio gear is never really “transparent”, meaning, completely accurate.
 So just because two DACs are comparable in specs doesn’t mean that they will sound the same.
 You’re always listening to some extent not just to some completely accurate representation of the music, but to the gear itself.

-Now, in the audiophile community there are people who go on objective measurements and this sort of objective “accuracy” above all else.
-There are other audio designers such as Rob Watts from Chord who believe that there is a lot in the musical signal that you can’t objectively measure.
-Instead, they have a particular idea of what music should sound like, eg., in a live performance, and they try to replicate that sort of experience.
-They aim for a certain sound presentation that is not necessarily the most objectively accurate but elicits a certain auditory experience.
-You can also have too much information that may interfere with the optimal experience of the music.
+Generally speaking, in the audiophile world there are audio designers who aim for the best measurements and this sort of objective accuracy above all else, and others (eg., Rob Watts from Chord Electronics) who believe that there is a lot in the musical signal that you can’t objectively measure and ultimately you have to rely on your own ears.
+They have a particular idea of what music should sound like, eg., in a live performance, and they try to replicate that sort of experience by way of many listening tests.
+They aim for a certain sound presentation that is elicits a certain auditory experience but is not measurable other than using your own ears.

 “It is THE perfect DAC.
 For objectivists.
 For scientists.
 For Engineers and for Bedroom Producers. … If you are “Left brained” I could not recommend this marvelously engineered DAC more strongly.
 If you are looking for euphonic or colour in your sound, you might listen elsewhere. … Sometimes I want correct sound so I go to the RME.
 Sometimes I want warm ‘garbage’ sound so I use my other DACs.”